 i.
 Interview with Faculty

 Applicants will meet with faculty to discuss their interest in the program.
 At this time applicants could benefit from sharing any experience and/or interest in learning about public relations.
-Applicants will be quizzed on current affairs.
-Applicants should also bring a resume, and any additional supporting materials (case studies, portfolio, letters of reference) if available.
+Applicants will be quizzed on current affairs, pulled from the national news headlines.
+Applicants should also bring an error-free resume targeted to the program.

 ii.
 Letter of Intent

 Applicants must submit a one-page letter of intent (350 words) outlining their interest in this field of study.
 The letter of intent should express why they have an interest in public relations, and in Humber’s Public Relations postgraduate certificate program.
 This document is available in alternate format upon request.